 - 6 oz dried prunes

 - 1/2 onion, peeled and diced

 - Cut the meat into 1-inch cubes or smaller.
 Melt the 3 tablespoons of butter in a large skillet or casserole, then add in the 2 tablespoons of cinnamon cinnamon, half of an onion peeled and diced, 2 bay leaves, ginger, salt, pepper, turmeric.
 Remove from heat, combine the meat with it and make sure the cubes are covered with the spice mixture, then return to heat.

 - Over low heat, cook for 10 minutes so that the spice mixture mixes into the meat.
 Have the cooking vessel uncovered and stir occasionally.

-- After one hour, add in the prunes, the walnuts, and 3 tablespoons honey honey.
+- After 1 hour, add in the prunes, the walnuts, and 3 tablespoons honey.
 Mix it in, and cook for another 30 minutes over a simmer.
 The sauce should be reduced to a thick gravy, the meat tender and shot through with flavor.

 - In a small separate saucepan, sauté the apple slices with 1 teaspoon honey, 1 tablespoon butter, and 1 teaspoon cinnamon, until they are soft and glazed.